TaxSlayer: Product offerings

 TaxSlayer produces software for several different market segments: consumers, professional tax preparers and the IRS VITA (Volunteer Income Tax Assistance) and TCE (Tax Counseling for the Elderly) program volunteers.

-Consumer

-TaxSlayer’s consumer products allow taxpayers to electronically file their taxes online each year.
-The product provides several different packages to provide varying levels of assistance and support customers require when filling.

-TaxSlayer Pro

 TaxSlayer Pro is designed to be licensed by members of tax preparation practices and small to mid-sized accounting firms.

 Government partnerships

 IRS VITA/TCE

 TaxSlayer maintains a continuing partnership with the Federal VITA and TCE programs.
 Both programs provide tax preparation assistance to Americans who may require assistance filing.
 VITA provides IRS-trained tax preparers who help those who are disabled, are low income, or limited in English proficiency, while TCE provides a similar service to the elderly.
 Both use TaxSlayer-provided software to aid them in their work.

 Free File Alliance

 In addition to their paid offerings, TaxSlayer also participates in the IRS Free File Alliance, a nonprofit coalition of industry-leading tax software companies that partnered with the IRS to help millions of Americans prepare and e-file their federal tax returns for free.
 By participating in this program, TaxSlayer guarantees free preparation and e-filing to taxpayers who meet a set of income criteria.